Tokyo 1 Day Itinerary: Asakusa, Harajuku, Shibuya & Shinjuku Route for First-Time Visitors (2026)

 Should I visit Tsukiji, Ginza, Akihabara, or Tokyo Tower instead?

-The DIY version works well if you are confident with trains, flexible with timing and comfortable changing plans when crowds or weather get in the way.
+The DIY version works well if you are confident with trains, flexible with timing, and comfortable changing plans when crowds or weather get in the way.
 A private guide is the better fit if this is your only day in Tokyo, you are on a layover, you are traveling with family, or you want to avoid spending your limited time figuring out stations and transfers.